-Disease of red blood cells caused by an autosomal-recessive single gene defect in the beta chain of haemoglobin (HbA), which results in sickle cell haemoglobin (HbS).
+Sickle cell anaemia is a disease of red blood cells.
+It is caused by an autosomal recessive single gene defect in the beta chain of haemoglobin, which results in production of sickle cell haemoglobin (HbS).

 Sickle cells can obstruct blood flow and break down prematurely, and are associated with varying degrees of anaemia.

 Obstruction of small blood capillaries can cause painful crises, damage to major organs, and increased vulnerability to severe infections.